 Stradford and Smitherman, both attorneys, would sometimes defend victims through legal means and sometimes by gathering a group of armed Black men to outnumber the lynch mob.
 In April of 1921, a Black man named John McShane won a brawl against a white man.
 McShane was arrested, and there were rumors that he would be lynched.
 A group of black men fought to free McShane, and during the course of the fighting, a deputy sheriff was shot in the abdomen.
 The white community became outraged as a result.
 Stradford and Smitherman became even more adamant about stopping lynching and holding the police accountable.
 Another article was written in the Tulsa Star, and a slogan began to be repeated at Dreamland Theatre’s vaudeville shows: “Don’t let any white man run it over you, but fight.”

 Dick Rowland, a young Black man was arrested on the morning of May 31st, 1921.
 The news began to circulate in the Greenwood community, Stradford had no confidence that the police would do anything to protect the 19-year-old from being lynched.
 Dedicated to stopping the lynching, Stradford gathered a meeting at the Tulsa Star’s offices that evening, repeating his oft-used statement about “blood in the streets.”
 His comments encouraged others to continue making trips to the courthouse throughout the night.
 When the armed white mob moved from the courthouse and began attacking Greenwood, Stradford tried to his hotel.
 Machine gun fire had shattered the windows of the hotel’s 2nd floor.
 Yet he stayed to fight back throughout the night.
 By morning, the National Guard arrived to evacuate the neighborhood.
 They negotiated with Stradford and others at the hotel, telling them that the building would not be further damaged if they would just surrender and agree to be taken to Convention Hall.
-They subsequently agreed, though the National Guard confiscated $2,000 of Stradford’s money and the Stradford Hotel was burned to the ground.
+They subsequently agreed though the National Guard confiscated $2,000 of Stradford’s money and the Stradford Hotel was burned to the ground.